Our trip to Inverness was short and sweet, one day to be exact, but it was enough to make me want to share the beauty of this small city with you!

 There are also lots of really cool bars, but unfortunately when we visited it was during Covid so none of this was open!
 But, in the future, we would love to go back to Inverness for a city break and try some of the bars then.

 One of the things I really loved about Inverness is how affordable it is!
-There are lots of really cool hotels in the city center for only around £40 a night!
+There are lots of really cool hotels in the city centre for only around £40 a night!
 That’s pretty good for its location.
 You can check out all the hotels in Inverness right here.

 We recommend the Park4Night app for finding wild camping spots in Inverness.